 - Starches are complex carbohydrates, polysaccharides composed predominantly of glucose.
 Starch is produced by most plants as an energy storage molecule and is commonly found in grains, legumes, and root vegetables such as potatoes, sweet potatoes, and cassava.
 Starch takes longer to break down during digestion and has a more gradual impact on blood sugar levels.
 See also What is a Safe Starch?

 - Fiber is also a complex carbohydrate, oligosaccharides and polysaccharides that don’t get fully broken down by our digestive enzymes and instead are fermented by the bacteria and other microorganisms that live in our digestive tracts.
 Fiber is discussed in detail starting in The Fiber Manifesto-Part 1 of 5: What Is Fiber and Why Is it Good?, The Fiber Manifesto-Part 2 of 5: The Many Types of Fiber, and The Fiber Manifesto-Part 3 of 5: Soluble vs. Insoluble Fiber.

 Whole-food carbohydrates, like fruits and vegetables, contain a mix of simple and complex carbohydrates, including fiber which slows own digestion and blunts the blood sugar response.
+See Why Fruit is a Good Source of Carbohydrates, Why Root Veggies Are Great for the Gut Microbiome, and The Importance of Vegetables.
 Blood sugar regulation is further improved by ingesting fruits and vegetables as part of a complete meal that also includes protein and fats.

 Refined carbohydrates refer to carbohydrates that have been processed.
 For example, when the bran and germ are milled away to make refined grain products, most of the fiber is removed.
 The resultant starches are digested and absorbed rapidly, sometimes raising blood glucose levels as quickly as simple sugars.